An intrinsically hydrodynamic approach to multidimensional QHD systems: Dispersive estimates and bounds on

 \section{Dispersive estimates and bounds on $I(t)$}

 In this section we will collect some a priori estimates satisfied by finite energy weak solutions to $\eqref{eq:QHD_md}$.
-If we restricted our analysis to Schr\"odinger-generated solutions - like the ones constructed in the proof of Theorem \ref{thm:glob_md} and Theorem \ref{thm:glob_s} - then the dispersive estimates inherited by the NLS dynamics would yield a wide range of information.
+If we restricted our analysis to Schr\"odinger-generated solutions - like the ones constructed in the global existence theorems in this paper - then the dispersive estimates inherited by the NLS dynamics would yield a wide range of information.
 For general solutions that is not the case; the quasi-linear nature of system \eqref{eq:QHD_md} prevents to successfully exploit semigroup techniques to infer suitable smoothing estimates.
 However we are still able to prove some a priori estimates for general solutions to QHD system in genuine hydrodynamic approaches.

 We first define the functional